uselagoon/lagoon/docs/using-lagoon-advanced/base-images.md

 #### Step 4 - Building the new base images

 !!!
-Note "Note:"
+Note
-    **Note:** Generally you will have a trigger strategy set up here for automatic builds, but as that will differ based on your needs and setup, this explains how to build manually.
+    Generally you will have a trigger strategy set up here for automatic builds, but as that will differ based on your needs and setup, this explains how to build manually.

 1. Visit your Lagoon Jenkins instance.
 2. Select the project you are working on \(in this case, AIOBI Drupal 8 Base\).